-- If there are suspicions of bullying incidents, discuss them openly and take necessary steps to create a safe environment. - Set clear rules and establish definite boundaries.
-Clarify which behaviours are acceptable and which are not. - Observe any changes in the child's mood and behaviour.
-Signs that should concern us include: - Frequent complaints of headaches, stomachaches, or general discomfort. - Appearing sad, anxious, irritable, or angry. - Sleep difficulties and/or nightmares. - Avoiding social interactions (visiting friends, conversations). - Fear of going to school or participating in school activities. - Unusual behaviour. - Inconsistency in meeting responsibilities. - Difficulty speaking in class and appearing anxious and insecure. - Sudden or gradual decline in their performance. - The concept of secrecy: "There should be no secret that can make me feel ashamed, scared, and unable to sleep at night.
-There should be no secrets from parents and educators" - Parent-teacher collaboration: Frequent communication and mutual updates between parents and educators about the child's needs and progress (parent groups, parent-teacher meetings, informational events, etc.) are highly suggested. - Adults should lead by example themselves. - Useful tips to share with children: What to do in the case of threatening, bullying, or uncomfortable messages? - Don't respond. - Take a screenshot or copy and save anything that bothers you. - Block senders of threatening or abusive messages and save the messages. - $\circ$ Talk to a trusted adult.
+- Skills of a "good listener": We actively listen, avoid criticism, steer clear of labels, encourage emotional expression, and create an atmosphere of acceptance and Empathy39. - If a child shares a bullying story with you, focus on their needs. - If there are suspicions of bullying incidents, discuss them openly and take necessary steps to create a safe environment. - Set clear rules and establish definite boundaries.
+Clarify which behaviours are acceptable and which are not40. - Observe any changes in the child's mood and behaviour.
+Signs that should concern us include: - Frequent complaints of headaches, stomachaches, or general discomfort. - Appearing sad, anxious, irritable, or angry. - Sleep difficulties and/or nightmares. - Avoiding social interactions (visiting friends, conversations). - Fear of going to school or participating in school activities. - Unusual behaviour. - Inconsistency in meeting responsibilities. - Difficulty speaking in class and appearing anxious and insecure. - Sudden or gradual decline in their performance41. - The concept of secrecy: "There should be no secret that can make me feel ashamed, scared, and unable to sleep at night.
+There should be no secrets from parents and educators"42 - Parent-teacher collaboration: Frequent Communication and mutual updates between parents and educators about the child's needs and progress (parent groups, parent-teacher meetings, informational events, etc.) are highly suggested. - Adults should lead by example themselves43. - Useful tips to share with children: What to do in the case of threatening, bullying, or uncomfortable messages? - Don't respond. - Take a screenshot or copy and save anything that bothers you. - Block senders of threatening or abusive messages and save the messages.

+Talk to a trusted adult44.